 Here in Canada we have our very own extension of the word "file":

 - 4. Cdn issues and responsibilities in a specified area, considered collectively: what progress has the prime minister made on the unity file?

 Oddly enough, this is a context where other varieties of the language might use the word ... "dossier"!
 In fact, I suspect that this is a usage that arose as a loan translation of the French dossier in Canada's bilingual federal public service.

 And of course, all of these "files" have, quite naturally, generated verbs.
 Yes, more of those.
 No sign of "dossier" being used as a verb yet, but it's a fairly new word in English so it may be only a matter of time.

-Meanwhile, please do not consign this blog post to the "circular file" (a term celebrating its 50th birthday this year)!
+Meanwhile, please do not consign this blog post to the "circular file" (a term celebrating its 50th birthday in 2017)!

 To search the archives of this blog,

 click here, then replace the word "search" in the search window with the term you are looking for.

 To have fun facts about English delivered weekly right to your inbox, click here to subscribe by email.

 Check out my fun History of the English language course here